freecardgamesio/cardgames-app/README.md

 Build Card Games on Linux  (TODO: Revise Linux Build Instructions)
 ===================

-Note: Linux builds are HEAVILY under development, but now that the project is once again GPL v3, we are looking at various parts of the Desurium project for integration into this officially maintained release.
-Over time, it is expected that all the better parts of Desurium will be entirely integrated into this release and officially sunset (to avoid any continuing confusion between the projects).
+Note: Linux builds are HEAVILY under development, but now that the project is once again GPL v3, we are looking at various parts of the Cardium project for integration into this officially maintained release.
+Over time, it is expected that all the better parts of Cardium will be entirely integrated into this release and officially sunset (to avoid any continuing confusion between the projects).

 Dependencies
 ------------